Rust Developer Guide

 Getting Started

-For this guide, we will be working with the lib.rs file located in the src folder.
+In this guide, we will be working with the lib.rs file located in the src folder.
+The structure for any Rust smart contract will be as follows

 #![cfg_attr(target_arch = "wasm32", no_std)]